arangodb/arangodb/Documentation/Books/Cookbook/AQL/MigratingGraphFunctionsTo3.md

 Solution 1: Quick and Dirty (not recommended)
 ---------------------------------------------

-### When to use this solution
+### When to use solution 1

-I am not willing to invest a lot if time into the upgrade process and i am willing to surrender some performance in favor of less effort.
+I am not willing to invest a lot if time into the upgrade process and I am willing to surrender some performance in favor of less effort.
 Some constellations may not work with this solution due to the nature of user-defined functions.